samjd-zz/linkedin_ssi_booster/docs/flux-art-avatar.md

 Leave unset for preset-driven art direction — mixing photographic terms with corporate-minimal or sacred-geometry presets produces incoherent prompts.

+## Prompt Inputs

+The art avatar does not pull a separate visual persona from the persona graph.
+The prompt is assembled from:

+- The source story text passed in from schedule, curate, or console flows
+- The active style preset selected by `FLUX_CAPACITOR_STYLE_PRESET`
+- The optional `FLUX_CAPACITOR_STYLE_SYSTEM_PROMPT` style persona override
+- The optional `FLUX_CAPACITOR_REALISM_HINT` or per-request `realism_hint`
+- The optional `knowledge_context` provided by the caller, such as a console topic hint

+For console `/art`, the source story is the most recent assistant reply in the current session.
+The topic hint becomes both the visual theme and the short knowledge context passed into the optimizer.

 ---

 ## Terminal Display